abhinaya5B2/FUTURE_PE_01/prompt_chain_document.md

-# 📌 Prompt Chain Document
+📌 Prompt Chain Document
-This document includes all key prompt outputs used during the creation of the YouTube video project **"How to Make Money with AI as a Beginner (Step-by-Step)"**.
+This document includes all key prompt outputs used during the creation of the YouTube video project:
+🎥 "How to Make Money with AI as a Beginner (Step-by-Step)"

-## 🧠 1.
+🧠 1.
 Clitchy YouTube Title Generator
-🧠 Topic: How to Make Money with AI as a Beginner (Step-by-Step) 🎥 Genre: Finance / Tutorials / Entrepreneurship
+🎯 Topic: How to Make Money with AI as a Beginner (Step-by-Step) 📚 Genre: Finance / Tutorials / Entrepreneurship
-🎯 Goal: Generate viral, high-CTR YouTube titles that appeal to beginners in the AI and money-making niche.
+🎯 Goal: Generate viral, high-CTR YouTube titles that appeal to beginners in the AI + money-making niche.

-🔗 Prompt Chain Flow
 🔹 Prompt 1: Catchy Title Generator
 Prompt:
 You are a viral YouTube strategist.
 Generate 10 catchy YouTube titles for the topic:
-“How to Make Money with AI as a Beginner (Step-by-Step)”
+"How to Make Money with AI as a Beginner (Step-by-Step)"

 Requirements: